kuttaineh/vid-dl/README.md

 [yt-dlp](https://github.com/yt-dlp/yt-dlp#readme) is a tool enabling you to locally store a backup copy of a video from a [wide variety](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) of video sharing sites, not just YouTube.

 ### How do I do that?
 Through yt-dlp - an open source command line software tool you are free to use, examine, extend, and share with others.
 Command line means you’ll have to use [Terminal](https://support.apple.com/guide/terminal/welcome/mac), unless you utilize a GUI front-end.
 Don't worry tho.
-Following these steps make the set up and use of the terminal to download videos from websites practically painless.
+Following these steps make the set up and use of the terminal to download videos from websites easy.

 ## Install:
 > Note: on some computer keyboards the [return] key is labeled [enter].